ga4gh/va-spec/docs/source/introduction.rst

    **Legend** The **Variant Pathogenicity Profile** requires representations of **Variations** that serve as the subjects of these statements, **Conditions** that serve as the objects, and **Genes** which may provide qualifying context.
 Variations adopt the `GA4GH VRS specification <>`_.
 Minimal draft models for a Gene         class and a small hierarchy of Condition classes are defined and submitted to the GKS-Commons specification, where they are available for broader re-use in other Profiles.

-**VA Standard Profile IMs** define the structure and semantics of the Standard Models that will be used by the GA4GH community.
+**4. VA Standard Profile IMs** define the structure and semantics of the Standard Models that will be used by the GA4GH community.
 Separate yaml-based are defined for different kinds of VA Statements and Study Results.
 Profile definition is implementation-driven, beginning Draft Implementation Profiles which **select** and ``SPECIALIZE`` elements from the GKS Core-IM with profile-specific constraints, based on the needs of a particular application.

 .. _standard-profile-from-core-im: